 - Inspect the battery locks.
 Sometimes the battery is not locked properly and may fail to charge properly.

-In case, the battery is indicating that charging is underway on battery charging icon and still the charging percentage is not increasing.
+In case, the battery is indicating that charging is underway on the battery charging icon and still the charging percentage is not increasing.
 By restarting the laptop you can resolve the issue.
-If your laptop still fails to charge, move to next step.
+If your laptop still fails to charge, move to the next step.

 Replace the battery back in the laptop.
 If nothing happens then replacing the faulty battery with a new one will be our last resort for resolving the charging problem.
-But before that you must change your strategy and try to fix the issue using software tricks.
+But before that, you must change your strategy and try to fix the issue using software tricks.

 This method needs you to update your battery drivers.
 But before you proceed further, I recommend that you create a restore point in case you mess up with the Windows settings.

 Now that you have created the restore point, navigate to This-PC or My-Computer on the desktop and right-click on it.